itdxer/neupy/site/docs/layers.rst

 First type includes layers that have weights and activation function.
 The second one is output layers.
 Output layer is always the final layer in network structure and it just makes final output transformation for neural network.
-The output layer doesn't have weights or activation function.
+The output layer doesn't have weights or activation function and it doesn't involve in training procedure.
+It's is just a useful feature that helps to make finall transformations with neural network's output.

 Create custom layers
 ********************